shivalihalabe/poker-pal-ai/README.md

   * Clone PokerPal AI repository
   * Run training files `<nfsp.py>` and `<dqn.py>`
-  * Add model folders with same names as the training files to the `<rlcard/pretrained>` folder
+  * Add model folders with the same names as the training files to folder `<rlcard/pretrained>`
   * Copy contents of this repository's files `<__init__.py>` and `<pretrained_models.py>` into files of the same name
-  * Run file `<play.py>` folder to load pre-trained models, play the agents against one another, and evaluate how they perform
+  * Run file `<play.py>` to load pre-trained models, play the agents against one another, and evaluate their performance

 ## Editable Hyperparameters
 `<nfsp.py>` and `<dqn.py>`: